roshantaneja/School_Notes/Hebrew Scriptures/Unit 3 Study Guide.md

 	The biblical historical books are not meant to be taken literally as a historical document, rather, the texts are metaphorical; symbolizing a deeper meaning behind the story.

 4. Who was Joshua and what is the primary theology - understanding of God - we read about in the Book of Joshua?
 	Joshua was the prophet that follows Moses.
-During the time of Joshua, the people of Israel finally enter the promised land and wage several battles against the phillistineians
+During the time of Joshua, the people of Israel finally enter the promised land and wage several battles against the Philistines

 5. What is Deuteronomic theology?
 	Deuteronomic theology is a school of thought created by the Deuteronomic scholars of Israel during the Babylonian exile.
 They believe that humanities relationship with god is very black-and-white and does